 There is a concern that you might not hear enough surrounding noise to be safe, but have you ever tried using ear plugs to sleep?
 They are not 100% noise reducing in my experience!

-2. Buy a Well-Fitting Helmet
+2. Buy the Right-Sized Helmet

 Most people don’t understand the importance of buying a good helmet.
 It might not be obvious if you’re newer to riding, but helmets are not one size fits all.
 They come in several designs, shapes, and sizes – and not all are suitable for everyone.